How to write an excellent thesis conclusion

 The conclusion should address all the same parts as the thesis while making it clear that the reader has reached the end.
 You are telling the reader that your research is finished and what your findings are.

 2. Review or reiterate key points of your work

 The next step is to review the main points of the thesis as a whole.
-Look back at the body of of your paper and make a note of the topic sentence of each paragraph.
-You can reword these sentences the same way you reworded your thesis statement and then incorporate that into the conclusion.
+Look back at the body of of your project and make a note of the key ideas.
+You can reword these ideas the same way you reworded your thesis statement and then incorporate that into the conclusion.
 You can also repeat striking quotations or statistics, but do not use more than two.
 As the conclusion represents your own closing thoughts on the topic, it should mainly consist of your own words.

 In addition, conclusions can contain recommendations to the reader or relevant questions that further the thesis.
 You should ask yourself what you would ideally like to see your readers do in reaction to your paper.
 Do you want them to take a certain action or investigate further?
 Is there a bigger issue that your paper wants to draw attention to?

 Also, try to reference your introduction in your conclusion.
-You have already taken a first step by restating your thesis in your conclusion.
-Now check whether there are other key words, phrases or ideas that are mentioned in your introduction that fit into your conclusion.
+You have already taken a first step by restating your thesis.
+Now, check whether there are other key words, phrases or ideas that are mentioned in your introduction that fit into your conclusion.
 Connecting the introduction to the conclusion in this way will help readers feel satisfied.

 Although you can encourage readers to question their opinions and reflect on your topic, do not leave loose ends.
 You should provide a sense of resolution and make sure your conclusion wraps up your argument.
-Pay special attention to make sure you explain why your thesis is relevant to the field of research and how the results of your research fit in.
+Make sure you explain why your thesis is relevant to your field of research and how your research intervenes within, or substantially revises, existing scholarly debates.